 If you are interested in learning more about Solutions Beyond Shelter, please contact Aimee Jacobsen at ajacobsen@lafayette.in.gov or Laura Carson at learson@uw.lafayette.in.us.
 For information on CSH, please visit www.csh.org for additional on-line resources and materials.
-If you have questions or comments regarding this document, please contact Lori Philips-Steele@csh.org.
+If you have questions or comments regarding this document, please contact Lori Philips-Steele at Lori.Philips-Steele@csh.org.